 Best Tip for Traveling Solo in Today’s World is to Go Prepared

 Check your destination’s requirements for entering their country.
 You want to make sure the country you’re traveling to doesn’t require a mandatory 14-day quarantine.
-Today’s world, as we all know, is under distress, and when traveling solo, there’s no one for you to turn to should you get stressed out about requirements you knew nothing about.
-So plan ahead.
+As we all know, today’s world is in distress, and when traveling solo, there’s no one for you to turn to should you get stressed out about requirements you knew nothing about …so plan.

-Also, take along a couple of masks just incase places you visit require you to wear one.
-Read up on the laws before you go so you can be prepared – standing six feet apart just may be the norm in today’s world – where ever you go.
+Also, take along a couple of masks in case places you visit require you to wear one.
+Read up on the laws before you go so you can be prepared – standing six feet apart may be the norm in today’s world – where ever you go.